Find our books to work offline.

 - Comparing Celsius and Fahrenheit temperature scales 0 (zero) degrees Celsius is the same temperature as 32 degrees Fahrenheit.
 100 degrees Celsius is the same temperature as 212 degrees Fahrenheit.

 - Can you figure out how to get from one to the other?
-After you’ve thought about it, find the formula online or on the video.
+After you’ve thought about it, find the formula online or here’s one with a decimal instead of a fraction.
 Plug in 0 and 100 and see if you get 32 and 212.

 - Converting Farenheit to Celsius